Ryu1845/YoloCR/README_EN.md

 ## For noobs
 Install the requirements with the Debian installation script.
-You can install Debian Jessie inside a virtual machine like Virtualbox.
+You can install Debian Stretch inside a virtual machine like Virtualbox.

 ## Requirements